 While it isn't possible to create generic calculations for things like test execution and test script creation without knowing something about the context of the situation, there are general practices you can follow that will help you estimate test steps.
-Test experts Karen N. Johnson and Mike Kelly provide advice to a listener from their recent webcast,
+Test experts Karen N. Johnson and Mike Kelly provide advice to a listener from their recent webcast, "How to plan your software tests."

 We don't currently know of any way to create generic calculations for things like test execution and test script creation without knowing something about the context of the situation.
 There are just too many factors that can influence calculations like those for us to be able to come up with anything reasonable.